thereisnoneedtoreadit/webflux-oauth2-okta-mongodb/README.md

 _____________________________________________________________________________________________________________

-A service that accepts and stores new user tasks with the functions of receiving / deleting / editing.
+A service that accepts and stores user tasks with the functions of receiving / deleting / editing.
 Upon the date specified by the user in the task, a letter is sent to the mail of this user.

 Registration and authorization are done through the Okta recourse service, Oauth2 protocol.